Soccer-Super League shelved as more clubs withdraw

 Agnelli said he still believed in the merits of the Super League despite the overwhelming criticism and had no regrets about how the breakaway had been conducted.

-“I remain convinced of the beauty of that project,” Agnelli told Reuters, adding that it would have been the best competition in the world.
+“I remain convinced of the beauty of that project,” he told Reuters.

-Juventus itself stopped short of saying the league was dead but said it recognised there were limited chances of the project being completed in the form originally conceived.
+Juventus itself conceded there were limited chances of the project being completed in its original form.

-The Italian club said in a statement that it was aware certain clubs intended to leave but they had yet to complete the necessary procedures under the Super League agreement.
+The Italian club said in a statement that clubs that intended to leave had yet to complete the necessary procedures under the Super League agreement.

+Agnelli quit on Sunday as chairman of the European Club Association (ECA), which represents over 200 clubs.
+The ECA said Paris St Germain president Nasser Al-Khelaifi would replace him, adding that recent events were a reminder that “owners are merely custodians of their clubs”.

 ‘RIGHT RESULT’